ttopper/CPSC129/docs/08.2_Mazes_2/01_Interactive_Maze.md

     to `tick()` so that Pygame resource usage does not spike, while keeping the game responsive.

-2. Similarly we’ll use `pygame.event.wait()` both so that our program will get along well with others, and so that our program will only ever handle one event per main event loop.
+2. Similarly, we’ll use `pygame.event.wait()` both so that our program will get along well with others, and so that our program will only ever handle one event per main event loop.
 According to [the pygame documentation](http://www.pygame.org/docs/ref/event.html#pygame.event.wait)
-    it: Returns a single event from the queue.
+    it: "Returns a single event from the queue.
 If the queue is empty this function will wait until one is created.
 The event is removed from the queue once it has been returned.
 While the program is waiting it will sleep in an idle state.
 This is important for